aiven/devportal/docs/products/clickhouse/concepts/clickhouse-tiered-storage.rst

 Why use it
 ----------

-By :doc:`enabling </docs/products/clickhouse/howto/enable-tiered-storage>` and properly :doc:`configuring </docs/products/clickhouse/howto/configure-tiered-storage>` the tiered storage feature in Aiven for ClickHouse, you can use storage resources efficiently and, therefore, significantly reduce costs of storing data ingested into an Aiven for ClickHouse instance.
+By :doc:`enabling </docs/products/clickhouse/howto/enable-tiered-storage>` and properly :doc:`configuring </docs/products/clickhouse/howto/configure-tiered-storage>` the tiered storage feature in Aiven for ClickHouse, you can use storage resources efficiently and, therefore, significantly reduce storage costs of your Aiven for ClickHouse instance.

 How it works
 ------------

-With the tiered storage feature :doc:`enabled </docs/products/clickhouse/howto/enable-tiered-storage>`, by default Aiven for ClickHouse stores data on your SSD until it reaches 80% of its capacity.
-After exceeding this size-based threshold, the data is stored in the object storage.
+After you :doc:`enable </docs/products/clickhouse/howto/enable-tiered-storage>` the tiered storage feature, Aiven for ClickHouse by default stores data on SSD until it reaches 80% of its capacity.
+After exceeding this size-based threshold, data is stored in object storage.

-Optionally, you can :doc:`configure the time-based threshold </docs/products/clickhouse/howto/configure-tiered-storage>` for the tiered storage feature.
-Based on the time-based threshold, the data is moved from your SSD to the object storage after a specified time period.
+Optionally, you can :doc:`configure the time-based threshold </docs/products/clickhouse/howto/configure-tiered-storage>` for your storage.
+Based on the time-based threshold, the data is moved from your SSD to object storage after a specified time period.

 .. mermaid::